 As a result, Romantic Warrior returns to Thoroughbred Racing Commentary’s Global rankings in the #1 spot with a current portfolio of 2009pts – easily enough to dethrone Kyprios (1952pt).

 Trained by Danny Shum, Romantic Warrior enjoyed a 17-week stint at the top earlier in the year before City Of Troy took over.
-The six-year-old exited out charts when the 119-day cutoff period was reached – if a horse (or indeed jockey or trainer) is absent for that length of time, they are automatically removed.
-The logic is simple: how can a horse be described as ‘current #1’ in our rolling rankings when they haven’t run for four weeks.
+The six-year-old exited out charts when the 118-day cutoff period was reached – if a horse (or indeed jockey or trainer) is absent for that length of time, they are automatically removed.
+The logic is simple: how can a horse be described as ‘current #1’ in our rolling rankings when they haven’t run for four months.

 Now, though, Romantic Warrior is back, having became the second HK horse to lead TRC rankings when he supplanted compatriot Golden Sixty at the end of April.